 University of Aberdeen

-Established in 1495, the University of Aberdeen is the fifth oldest in the UK and is consistently ranked in the top 1% of the world’s universities.
+Established in 1495, the University of Aberdeen is the fifth oldest in the UK and is consistently ranked as one of the world’s leading universities.

 Located in Europe’s oil and gas capital, the University is renowned for its world-leading research in health, energy, food and nutrition and environmental and biological sciences.
 The institution is also a cultural leader in the north-east, Scotland and beyond and has an outstanding track-record for arts and humanities research.
 A total of 76% of Aberdeen’s research was judged ‘world leading’ or ‘internationally excellent’ through the UK’s most recent Research Excellence Framework (REF 2014).

 With a community of students and staff covering 120 nationalities, the University of Aberdeen has a global outlook and reach, and in 2016 was ranked by Times Higher Education in the top 40 of the world’s 200 ‘most international universities’, making it the second highest Scottish university to be included in the rankings.